Now you can share screen content directly to employees working remotelyFind out moreclose

 Note that you will have to do quite a few steps in order to purchase Chrome licenses and set up Google’s Chrome Enterprise tools.
 To help you with these steps, our team has created a step-by-step guide which walks you through how to Set up ScreenCloud in Kiosk Mode on a Chrome Device With a Chrome License.

 If everything was set up correctly, when you login with your account and enroll your Chromebit the ScreenCloud app will download and load in kiosk mode automatically.

-Once you’ve signed up, you can choose ‘add screen’ from the screen below.
+Once you’ve signed up, you can choose "New Screen" from the panel below.
 Enter your pairing code from the previous step and that’s it!
 You’re now running content on your screen from your PC or laptop.
 At this point you can head home to manage your content, check in to a bar or basically go anywhere in the world with your laptop and you’ll still be able to manage what’s shown on screen.

 Now you’re in control of what’s showing on your screen you can start adding images, videos, presentations and webpages and incorporating apps such as social media feeds, RSS and news feeds.

-Once you’ve added your content of choice, you can then organize it all using the playlist and scheduling tools.
-Drag and drop different forms of content into one easy-to-assemble playlist and then choose when you want it to show.
+Once you’ve added your content of choice, you can then organize it all using the Channel or playlist of your choice and set up advanced scheduling.

 In conclusion, the Asus Chromebit is a powerful little signage stick that has always been easy to use alongside ScreenCloud.
 However, now that the device is reaching the end of its life there's probably a better device out there (at the same cost!) that'll help you to manage your digital signage screens way into the future.